cmmonaco/Autoclave-Controller/README.md

 ## Directories in this Repository

 - `src`: contains the Arduino source code.
 See README in scr directory for more details.
+- `enclosure`: contains files and reference related to hardware.

 ## Bill of Materials